Ca Balà - magazine of graphic humour and political satire

 • Gruppo Stanza (edited by), Il crudele e il politico.
 Antologia di Ca Balà, Milan: Ottaviano, 1977;

-• Centro Studi Politico Sociale / Archivio Storico “Il Sessantotto” di Firenze (Political and Social Studies Center / Historical Archives “Il Sessantotto”, Florence).
+• Centro Studi Politico Sociale / Archivio Storico “Il Sessantotto”, Firenze (Political and Social Studies Center / Historical Archives “Il Sessantotto”, Florence).